Beck's tree frog

-Beck's tree frog (Litoria becki) is a species of frog in the subfamily Pelodryadinae.
+Beck's tree frog (Amnihyla becki) is a species of frog in the subfamily Pelodryadinae.
 It is endemic to Papua New Guinea.
 Its natural habitats are tropical moist montane forests, grasslands and streams.
 It was first described by the British biologist and herpetologist Arthur Loveridge in 1945 and is named in honour of the American ornithologist and explorer Rollo Beck who led the Whitney South Seas Expedition in the 1920s, collecting bird and other specimens from thousands of islands in the South Pacific.

 Description

 Beck's tree frog is a fairly large tree frog with a snout-to-vent length of between 34 and 44 mm.
 The head is about as wide as it is long, with small, widely separated nostrils and tympani (eardrums) somewhat smaller than the eyes.
 Both fingers and toes are long with the toes being webbed while the fingers have disced tips and are unwebbed, the third finger being the longest.
 The skin is rather coarse, especially on the head and eyelids, but in other parts of the body it is finer.
 The upper parts of head and body are brown or dark green, and the underparts are streaked with dark colour.